Fyy10/Fyy10.github.io/_pages/cv.md

 ## UESTC Center for Future Media -- Oct.2019 ~ Jun.2022

-*Research Assistant*; Laboratory Web: [https://cfm.uestc.edu.cn/](https://cfm.uestc.edu.cn/); Advisor: *Xing Xu*; *Chengdu, China*
+*Deep Learning Research Assistant*; Laboratory Web: [https://cfm.uestc.edu.cn/](https://cfm.uestc.edu.cn/); Advisor: *Xing Xu*; *Chengdu, China*

-- Proposed a method for multi-source domain adaptation by aligning partial features, implemented the model with PyTorch, and conducted experiments to demonstrate the superiority of the model.
+- Proposed a method for multi-source domain adaptation by aligning partial features, implemented the model with PyTorch, and conducted experiments to demonstrate the superiority of the model
-- Composed the Statement of Claims of a patent for the proposed method.
+- Composed the Statement of Claims of a patent for the proposed method
+- Published a research paper as the first author at the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)

 # Projects